AndreasJJ/Docker-nginx-flask-auto-ssl/README.md

 # A Flask docker container with HTTPS boilerplate
-A simple docker(-compose) container with nginx and auto renewal https for uwsgi applications.
+A simple docker(-compose) container with nginx and auto renewal https from letsencrypt for uwsgi applications.

 # How to use?
 The user's manual can be found at [the wiki]()